Matthew Mills

 - Advising the owner of a multi-million-pound house in the exclusive St George’s Hill estate on a nuisance claim

-- Advising on misrepresentation claims in relation to various conveyances of houses worth c.£1 million.
+- Advising on misrepresentation claims in relation to various conveyances of properties worth c.£1 million.

 - Acting on behalf of a management company against a KC in £1 million+ High Court disrepair proceedings